Maryland and Pennsylvania Railroad: 20th century

-In the mid-1930s, the Ma and Pa became an early favorite of railfans, attracted by its hilly, curving line through rural Maryland and Pennsylvania.
+In the mid-1930s, the Ma and Pa became a favorite of railfans, who were attracted to its hilly, curving line through rural Maryland and Pennsylvania.
 The railroad offered several popular fan excursions pulled by its elderly steam locomotives.

-Following the end of World War II, the Ma and Pa acquired four diesel locomotives for more economical operations, but traffic declined significantly.
-When the Ma and Pa's mail contract was cancelled by the U.S. postal service, the railroad discontinued all passenger service on August 31, 1954.
-One person on the last passenger train recalled that many riders came from as far away as Boston, Massachusetts, and Washington, D.C., to participate in the historic event, along with members of the National Railway Historical Society.
-The picturesque line's last steam engine dropped its fire for the final time on November 29, 1956.
+Following the end of World War II, the Ma and Pa acquired four diesel locomotives for more efficient operations, but traffic declined significantly.
+After the Ma and Pa's mail contract was cancelled by the United States Postal Service, the railroad discontinued all passenger service on August 31, 1954.
+A passenger on its last passenger train recalled that riders came from as far away as Boston and Washington, D.C., to participate in the historic event, along with members of the National Railway Historical Society.
+The line's last steam engine was retired on November 29, 1956.

-The lack of traffic on the railroad's 44 mi Baltimore–Whiteford Maryland Division in the 1950s was particularly acute.
-One of the last major shipments to occur was Indiana limestone for the construction of Baltimore's Cathedral of Mary Our Queen in 1956.
-The Baltimore–Whiteford segment in Maryland was finally abandoned altogether on June 11, 1958, leaving only the stone abutments where the tracks crossed York Road in Towson on a steel girder bridge.
-A local group of history buffs placed a bronze plaque on the west abutment in 1999, commemorating the departed railroad's place in Towson history.
+The lack of traffic on the railroad's 44 mi Baltimore–Whiteford, Maryland division in the 1950s was particularly acute.
+One of the last major shipments to occur on the division was of Indiana limestone for the construction of the Cathedral of Mary Our Queen, Baltimore in 1956.The Baltimore–Whiteford segment was finally abandoned altogether on June 11, 1958, leaving only the stone abutments where the tracks crossed York Road in Towson on a steel girder bridge; a commemorative plaque was placed on one of the abutments in 1999.